schatell/bowhuntingcanada/_posts/2018-03-25-layeringsystem.md

 thumbnail: assets/img/posts/layers/face.jpg
 tags: [Equipment, Layering, Clothing]
 author: sebastien
 sample: Enjoying the outdoors is greatly enhanced if you are comfortable.
 This is almost always related to feeling cool or warm enough.
-While hunting whitetail, turkey, moose or any other game, a modern layering system can really benefit you in that domain. ...
+While hunting whitetail, turkey, moose or any other game, a modern layering system can really benefit you in that domain...

 ---